Top 5 tips to retire early

 So, what does it take to retire early?
 Here are 5 tips to help you on your road to early retirement:

 From small seeds of saving do sturdy trees of retirement grow.
 Simply put, it’s good to aim small when beginning your savings journey.
 That £2.65 coffee from your local coffee shop can instead be an instant coffee in the office.
 Instead of eating out for lunch, take homemade meals into work with you.
 Cutting out the small daily expenses can really help boost your long term savings and help usher in that desired early retirement.
 Let’s take our daily £2.65 coffee, for example.
 The average UK citizen works around 260 days a year – that’s £689 a year spent on coffee!

 2. Utilise technology

-There are a number of apps available that makes some basic assumptions about stock market returns and inflation rates which then inform you as to how much you’ll need to save.
+There are a number of apps available that make some basic assumptions about stock market returns and inflation rates which then inform you as to how much you’ll need to save.
 Having a handy app on your phone can help you make decisions on the fly and allow you to check what a potentially impulsive purchase may cost you in the future.

 3. Shop around

 Saving money where you can on bills, transport, and other outgoings can help to grow your retirement pot quickly and without too much skin off your nose.
 Ask yourself whether you really need that magazine subscription or streaming service.
 Can you find a better deal on your phone or energy contract?
 The answer is often yes.

 In 2017, the government introduced a Lifetime ISA (LISA) open to those aged between 18 and 40.
 LISA account holders can save up to £4,000 a year, with the government adding a monthly 25% bonus up to a maximum of £1,000 a year.
 There is a limit, however.
 You won’t be able to contribute to a LISA or receive the bonus when you turn 50, but the account will stay open and your savings will continue accruing interest or investment returns.
 For more information on the terms of withdrawal and eligibility, check out this government’s guide.